tlswg/draft-ietf-tls-cert-abridge/draft-jackson-tls-cert-abridge.md

 7. Order the list by the notBefore date of each certificate, breaking ties with the lexicographic ordering of the SHA256 certificate fingerprint.
 8. Associate each element of the list with the concatenation of the constant `0x99` and its index in the list represented as a `uint16`.

+**DISCUSS:** The four programs were selected because they represent certificate consumers in the CCADB.
+Are there any other root programs which ought to be included?
+The only drawback is a larger disk requirement, since this compression scheme does not impact trust decisions.

-**DISCUSS**: In the future, CCADB may expose such a listing directly.
-A subset of these lists is available in `benchmarks/data` in the draft Github repository.
+**TODO:** Ask CCADB to provide an authoritative copy of these lists.
+A subset of these lists is available in `benchmarks/data` in this draft's repository.

 ### Compression of CA Certificates in Certificate Chain